How to Build Credit: A Comprehensive Guide

 Some steps you can take to build credit include paying your bills on time, minimizing unnecessary debt, maintaining a diverse mix of credit and monitoring your credit score over time.

 Building a good credit score can take time, but the benefits of doing so are numerous.
-Even if you don't expect to apply for credit anytime soon, it's important to start working on it now so you can build a good score for when you need it.
+Even if you don't expect to apply for credit anytime soon, working on it now can help ensure you have a good score when you need it.

 Here's what you need to know about the different factors that determine your credit score, plus how to start building credit.